 In Docket No. 12-0544, the Commission approved inclusion of the FutureGen 2.0 project as a "retrofit clean coal facility" starting in the 2017-2018 Delivery Year; that administrative approval and the associated cost recovery mechanism were subsequently appealed, and initially upheld by the Illinois First District Appellate Court.
-71 With an appeal still pending before the Illinois Supreme Court, the U.S. Department of Energy ("U.S. DOE") announced in February 2015 that federal funding for the project would be suspended.
-72 The FutureGen Alliance's Board of Directors "approved a resolution, dated January 6, 2016, ceasing all FutureGen Project development efforts" 73 and FutureGen exercised its right to terminate the prior-approved FutureGen 2.0 Sourcing Agreements with ComEd and Ameren Illinois.
+With an appeal still pending before the Illinois Supreme Court, the U.S. Department of Energy ("U.S. DOE") announced in February 2015 that federal funding for the project would be suspended.
+The FutureGen Alliance's Board of Directors "approved a resolution, dated January 6, 2016, ceasing all FutureGen Project development efforts" and FutureGen exercised its right to terminate the prior-approved FutureGen 2.0 Sourcing Agreements with ComEd and Ameren Illinois.
 The Illinois Supreme Court subsequently dismissed the pending appeal of the appellate court's decision as moot through a May 2016 ruling, vacating the judgment of the appellate court without expressing an opinion on its merits while refraining from vacating those portions of the Commission's Order approving the 2013 Procurement Plan concerning FutureGen 2.0 sourcing agreements and related authority.
-74
+And the support of the commission of the appellated authority.